simpleelegant/notes/README.md

 # notes-android

-a portable wiki system can run at Android.
+a portable wiki system can run on Android.